AimanTahir1/ML-Research/README.md

 ## 🧠 Conclusion

-Our analysis underscores the critical role of activation functions in optimizing neural network performance.
+My analysis underscores the critical role of activation functions in optimizing neural network performance.
 The `tanh` + `sin` combination stands out, achieving superior accuracy and capturing complex data patterns more effectively.
 Choosing the right activation function is essential for enhancing model efficiency and learning capabilities.

 ---